Reception of asylum seekers

 End of the reception

-Following a negative decision, the 'failed' asylum seeker receives an order to leave the territory.
-Since 2012 and the establishment of the 'return procedure', those whose negative decision has been confirmed by the Council for Alien Disputes are invited to go to one of the four Fedasil centres that organise 'open return places'.
+Following a negative decision, the 'failed' applicant for international protection receives an order to leave the territory.
+Those whose negative decision has been confirmed by the Council for Alien Disputes are invited to go to one of the four Fedasil centres that organise 'open return places'.
 The priority is to convince the residents of the advantage of a voluntary return as opposed to a forced return.
 The 'open' nature of the reception centres is guaranteed since no residents will be removed while awaiting for the order to leave the territory (generally 30 days) and during their stay in the centre the residents are free to come and go.